Today I’ll show you how increasing Calories can help you lose fat, if your metabolism is slower than it should be.

-To do that, I’ll use one of my new clients, Francis as an example.
+To do that, I’ll use one of my former clients, Francis as an example.

 Francis is 37 years old and for the last 10 years he had been gaining body-fat each year.

-Here’s how he looked before starting my coaching program:
+Here’s how he looked before starting my Online Transformation Program for Skinny-Fat Guys:

-Before joining my Online Transformation Program, Francis made two attempts to transform his physique: Insanity by Beachbody and a personal trainer.
+Before joining my program, Francis made two attempts to transform his physique: Insanity by Beachbody and a personal trainer.

 Both produced no lasting results.